google/deepvariant/docs/metrics-deeptrio.md

 For simplicity and consistency, we report runtime with a [CPU instance with 64 CPUs](deepvariant-details.md#command-for-a-cpu-only-machine-on-google-cloud-platform) For bigger datasets (WGS and PACBIO), we used bigger disk size (900G).
 This is NOT the fastest or cheapest configuration.
-For more scalable execution, see the [External Solutions] section.

 Use `gcloud compute ssh` to log in to the newly created instance.